Yusuf H. Shirazi: Civil Service Career

+Atlas Group

-In 1963, Shirazi left civil service to start a business.
+In 1963, Shirazi left the civil service to start a business.
 He co-founded a brokerage firm with his brother based in Karachi Stock Exchange, which laid the foundation for the establishment of the Atlas Group, named after the Greek mythological figure Atlas.
 Later, he co-founded Atlas Honda in a joint venture with Honda.

 In 1968, Shirazi was elected as president of the Karachi Chamber of Commerce & Industry, serving two consecutive terms.

 Following the independence of East Pakistan, the Atlas Group continued to service their loans despite losses, including the loss of their Dhaka motorcycles factory.
 Later, he established Atlas Asset Management, acquired Atlas Insurance, and expanded into the trading sector in collaboration with General Electric.

+Education philanthropy

+Shirazi was among the founding members of the Lahore University of Management Sciences (LUMS) and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIK Institute).
+Through the Atlas Group, he contributed to the National Management Foundation, the sponsoring body of LUMS, and to scholarships for financially disadvantaged students.He also founded the Harvard Club of Pakistan and funded a program that sent two Pakistanis each year for training at Harvard University.

+An academic facility at the university, the Yusuf H. Shirazi Complex, was named after Shirazi.
+Construction of the multi-disciplinary complex began with a groundbreaking ceremony in 2023.